 View the events where a macro virus was cleaned from a file either by deletion or some other means.
 This action applies only to events that have been received from computers running Symantec AntiVirus 8.x or earlier versions.

 Deleted or removed

-View the events where the software deleted an object, such as a file or a registry key, to remove a risk.
+View the events where the software deleted an object, such as a file or a registry key, to remove risk.

 View the events where users chose to exclude a security risk from detection.
 For example, this action can occur when a user is prompted for permission to terminate a process.

-Specifies the events where a risk was left alone.
+Specifies the events where the risk was left alone.
 This action can occur if the first configured action is Leave alone.
 This action can also occur if the second configured action is Leave alone and the first configured action is not successful.
-This action may mean that a risk is active on the computer.
+This action may mean that risk is active on the computer.

 No repair available